Here’s a little secret: traditional marketing is dead.

-You must be wondering:
+So, you must be wondering:

-Because the way people buy has changed.
+Well, it's because the way people buy has changed.

 Nowadays, your audience can find (almost) anything they need online.
 They don’t want to talk to a salesperson until they’re ready to buy, and yet -- they want information.
 And the internet gives them information they need.

 Here’s an obvious example:

 Say you’re marketing to millennials.
 You want them to enrol into your course, or buy your product.